-La AIPCR cuenta actualmente con cerca de 120 gobiernos miembros.
-A continuación se presenta información general sobre algunos de los países miembros de la AIPCR, incluyendo geografía del país, redes viales del país y responsabilidades, políticas y organización de la administración de la carretera.
+PIARC cuenta actualmente con cerca de 120 gobiernos miembros.
+A continuación se presenta información general sobre algunos de los países miembros de PIARC, incluyendo geografía del país, redes viales del país y responsabilidades, políticas y organización de la administración de la carretera.
 Se facilitan también los datos de contacto por si Vd. necesita información adicional.

 Public roads in Australia exceed 810,000 km in length, the majority of which are low-use rural local roads.
 Articulated trucks comprise 12% of the total traffic on the National Highway System.

 The Austrian federal road network consists of 1 645 km motorways and 354 km express roads.
 160 km of this network are tunnels and 200 km of it are bridges.
 Austrians make an average of 3.7 trips a day with an average duration of 23 minutes and an average distance.